A fast and effective kernel two-sample test for large-scale data: Abstract

 \section{Abstract}

-Kernel two-sample tests have been widely used and the development of efficient methods for high-dimensional large-scale data is gaining more and more attention as we are entering the big data era.
-However, existing methods, such as the maximum mean discrepancy (MMD) and recently proposed kernel-based tests for large-scale data, are computationally intensive to implement and/or ineffective for some common alternatives for high-dimensional data.
-In this paper, we propose a new test that exhibits high power for a wide range of alternatives.
-Moreover, the new test is more robust to high dimensions than existing methods and does not require optimization procedures for the choice of kernel bandwidth and other parameters by data splitting.
-Numerical studies show that the new approach performs well in both synthetic and real world data.
+{Kernel two-sample tests have been widely used, and the development of efficient methods for high-dimensional, large-scale data is receiving increasing attention in the big data era.
+However, existing methods, such as the maximum mean discrepancy (MMD) and recently proposed kernel-based tests for large-scale data, are computationally intensive and/or ineffective for some common alternatives in high-dimensional data.
+In this paper, we propose a new test that exhibits high power across a wide range of alternatives.
+Furthermore, the new test is more robust to high dimensions than existing methods and does not require optimization procedures for choosing kernel bandwidth and other parameters through data splitting.
+Numerical studies demonstrate that the new approach performs well on both synthetic and real-world data.}